♥ We’re MOBILE!

 Our newest addition is NAMI of Southern Dona Ana County.
 This meeting serves people located in the area of Anthony, Santa Theresa, Chaparrel, and Sunland Park.
 This group is looking for new members so if you, or someone you care about, have a diagnosed mental illness, please consider attending NAMI-SDAC meetings.
 Meetings are the 3rd Thursday of the month at 6:15 pm and are located at La Frontera 880 N. MAIN ST SUITE 3A ANTHONY, NM 88021 US

 NOTE!
 NAMI Connection has been rescheduled from Thursday to Monday nights beginning with the meeting on Monday, June 30.
 All meetings are at 7 pm.
-There will be no meeting on Thursday, June 26.

 - Fill the gaps in our community mental health care systems.
 That includes the creation and promotion of crisis services and partnerships between mental health professionals and all first responders.